Is selling to corporates right for you and your business?

 Bev’s a (mostly) retired menopause trainer and she made sure she did her research when she first set up her consulting and training business.

-And that my friends, is called positioning!
+That, my friends, is called positioning!

 Jessica Fearnley agrees.
 She told me that the consultants who win the most corporate work often have specific expertise that solves an expensive problem.
 “They need to position themselves as the strategic partner, not the extra pair of hands” she said.